Pedra Furada: Controversy

-Debate continues as to whether or not the artifacts and hearths are instead geofacts that were made naturally, or alternatively, made by monkeys.
+Debate continued as of 2016 as to whether or not the artifacts and hearths are instead geofacts that were made naturally, or alternatively, made by monkeys.
 Wild bearded capuchin monkeys (Sapajus libidinosus) in Serra da Capivara National Park have been observed smashing stones against rocks embedded in the ground.
 The resulting 'shaped' rocks and flakes are similar to early hominid tools and flakes.
 It has been suggested that similar behavior by earlier simians might account for what have been regarded as human tools at Pedra Furada.
 James Adovasio of Florida Atlantic University believes that the tools identified by Guidon as human made are rocks that fell from a cliff and broke when they hit the ground.
 "The Pedra Furada stuff is not even up to capuchin standards", he said.
 The capuchin behavior also has implications for interpretations of the simplest Oldowan technology in East Africa.
 This seems to be a dividing line on the debate among archaeologists disputing Guidon's theory that the site's artifacts prove pre-Clovis human settlement in the Americas.

-In 2000 the controversy was characterized by Alex Bellos at The Guardian as U.S. archaeologists believing that the items are geofacts created naturally, "because the North Americans cannot believe that they do not have the oldest site", while David Meltzer, of the Southern Methodist University in Dallas, Texas asks "...if we have [pre-Clovis] humans in South America, then by golly, why don't we have them in North America too?"
+In 2000, the controversy was characterized by Alex Bellos at The Guardian as U.S. archaeologists believing that the items are geofacts created naturally, "because the North Americans cannot believe that they do not have the oldest site", while David Meltzer, of the Southern Methodist University in Dallas, Texas asked "...if we have [pre-Clovis] humans in South America, then by golly, why don't we have them in North America too?"

 Responding to this, Guidon suggested a sea voyage across the Atlantic as a potential route for the first migration.

-In an article in the New York Times Guidon claimed occupation of the Americas could go back 100,000 years and the first settlers 'might have come not overland from Asia but by boat from Africa'.
+In a 2014 article in the New York Times Guidon claimed occupation of the Americas could go back 100,000 years and the first settlers 'might have come not overland from Asia but by boat from Africa'.
 Michael R. Waters, a geoarchaeologist at Texas A&M University noted the absence of genetic evidence in modern populations to support Guidon's claim.
 The Buttermilk Creek Complex in Texas was discovered in 2006 and dated at about 15,500 BP.

 Guidon has said that, "The carbon is not from a natural fire.
 It is only found inside the sites.
 You don't get natural fires inside the shelters", and adding that "The problem is that the Americans criticize without knowing.
 The problem is not mine.
 The problem is theirs.
 Americans should excavate more and write less."
 French palaeolithic archaeologist Jacques Pelegrin, believes there is a possibility for natural processes creating flaked stones that could mimic the Pedra Furada specimens because of their simplicity, but he finds this very unlikely in this case because of continuous human presence in the site.